OWASP/www-chapter-tampa/tab_pastevents.md

 ## Past Events and Presentation Archives

+2024-Q3 - SCA in the world of AI: With the rise in AI, there is more focus on Python dependency management and SCA scanning. - Sponsor -  Endor Labs and OWASP Tampa Chapter

 2024-Q2 - OWASP Tampa Chapter 2024-Q2 Lunch and Learn:  From Reactive to Effective: Building Application Security that Works - Sponsor - Mend and OWASP Tampa Chapter

 2024-Q1 - OWASP Tampa Chapter 2024-Q1 Lunch and Learn:  Appsec in an AI-powered world - Sponsor - Qwiet.AI and OWASP Tampa Chapter